ezl/todo/README.md

 3. Finally import the extension by clicking on "Load unpacked" button, then selecting Chrome extension folder

 ## Firefox
-1. Open Firefox then go to about:debugging#/runtime/this-firefox
+1. Go to about:addons
-2. Click on Load Temporary Add-on, and finally go to firefox extension folder then select manifest.json file to import it
+2. Click on the gear icon then select “Install Add-on from file”
-> If you cannot see "Load Temporary Add-on" button, go to about:config and set devtools.aboutdebugging.new-enabled to true
+3. Import the xpi file